mehradsadeghi/go-well/readme.md

 `$ go build .`

 ### Usage
-Run the built binary in your project's root.
+Run the built binary in your project's root:

 `$ ./well`